Ranked: 43 WEIRD food pairings that work so well they've gone viral

 It really shouldn't work, but...

-The thought of cooking chicken with Nutella, dipping fries in a milkshake or serving white chocolate with caviar might not instantly appeal, but hear us out.
+The thought of cooking chicken in Nutella, dipping fries in a milkshake or serving white chocolate with caviar might not instantly appeal, but hear us out.
 There's often a simple, scientific reason to explain why these weird and wonderful combinations are, in fact, delicious.
-From steak and strawberries to bananas and mayonnaise, here we reveal the strange food combinations that must be tasted to be believed.
+From steak and strawberries to bananas and mayonnaise, we reveal the strange food combinations that must be tasted to be believed.

 Read on to discover the most unusual food combos enjoyed around the world, counting down to the most bizarre (but brilliant) of all.